Personal Independence Payment

 The rate you are paid depends on whether your ability to carry out mobility activities is limited or severely limited.
 This is tested under the PIP assessment.

 If you qualify for the enhanced rate, you may also be able to join the Motability scheme.
 This enables disabled people to use the enhanced rate to obtain a new car, powered wheelchair or scooter to help with getting around

-You may also qualify automatically for the Blue Badge scheme, which allows people with mobility problems to park closer to their destinations.
+You may also qualify automatically for the Blue Badge scheme, which allows people with mobility problems to park closer to places they wish to visit.

 Do I qualify for PIP?

-To qualify, you must satisfy the following basic conditions:
+To qualify for Personal Independence Payment (PIP), you must satisfy the following basic conditions: